AARP Hearing Center

 How to Ask for a Raise for Inflation

-Rising prices and low unemployment make now a good time to ask for more money
+Rising prices and low unemployment could make it a good time to ask for more money

 While the overall circumstances make it a good time to ask for a raise, you still need a strategy if you want to be successful.
 Moshe Cohen, a senior lecturer who teaches negotiating at the Boston University Questrom School of Business, offers the following advice specifically for older adults.